hanna-greaves/Token-Says/README.md

 * **Responds To:** this section is made visible if the 'Responds to' Action Name is selected
   * **Action Type:** the type of action that this saying responds to.
 Has the same set of options as the 'Action Type' within this saying's 'Provoking action' section, accept 'Responds to' is not an option while 'Saying' is.
   * **Action Name:** similar to 'Action Name' in the 'Provoking Action' section, but for the action this saying is responding to.
-  * **Token Name:** the name of the token that this saying is responding to. **Accepts multiple token names.** These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Goblin|Witch|Werewolf ).
+  * **Token Names:** the name of the tokens that this saying is responding to. **Accepts multiple token names.** These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Goblin|Witch|Werewolf ).
   * **Use Actor Name:** similar to the setting in the 'Provoking Action' section, but for the token that this saying is responding to.
+  * **Not Listed Names:** flip the 'Token Names' so that saying is responding to any token except those in the token names list.
   * **Only If In Sight:** requires the token to be able to see the token that they are responding to.
 Based on center-point calculation.
 Walls block.
   * **Distance:** token must be within this distance from the token that they are responding to.
 Consider this comparable to the distance within which they can hear the other token.
     * If responding to movement, distance is calculated from start of token position for 'Token Movement Start' and ending token position for 'Token Movement End'.
 Both are useful - in the former you may want to insult people who are retreating.
 In the latter you may want to let a person sneaking by know that you can see them.